Aman-Keshri/CodeChef/README.md

 # CodeChef
-All programs that I write in CodeChef is saved here
+All programs that I write in CodeChef are saved here